WoeiHaw/Spring-Boot-Mini-Project/README.md

       Password : password
 6. If all the tables are empty, please follow the step below to insert data
       Create Department > Create Employee > Create Project
+7. The logging record for each day is store in logging folder.